Skip to main content

 Chris is member of Lincolnshire Local Enterprise Partnership Defence and Security Advisory Board, pushing growth initiatives in the region and creating opportunities for collaboration between industry, academia and government.
 Originally from Nottingham, he has lived in Lincoln with his family for over twenty years.

-Academic Staff Member - Simon Justice
+Academic Staff Member - Don Dawson

 Associate Member - Reece Leggett